mas2020-python/pwdgen-api/README.md

 - `src`: it is the folder that contains the application code
 - `configs`: it is the folder that contains the configuration files.
 The config module will expose these values for the entire project.
+The `app.yml` file is the config file for the application and contains all the default rule for the password generation.
+In case no params are given the server will use the default ones.